fakhrymubarak/PomoDojo/README.md

 Requirements: JDK 17+, Android SDK path defined in `local.properties`, Xcode 15+ for iOS builds.

+## How to Run

+- Android: `./gradlew :composeApp:installDebug` with an emulator/device connected, then launch the PomoDojo app.
+- iOS/iPadOS: `xed iosApp/iosApp.xcodeproj` and run the `iosApp` scheme in Xcode against your target simulator (iPhone or iPad) or a connected device.
+- JVM Desktop:
+  ` ./gradlew :composeApp:createDistributable && ./composeApp/build/compose/binaries/main/app/PomoDojo.app/Contents/MacOS/PomoDojo`
+  to start the Compose for Desktop app locally.

 ## Git Hooks

 Local hooks mirror CI by running `ktlintCheck`, `check`, Android/Desktop/iOS builds before every